 One of the most ambitious urban renewal projects is taking place in the cultural park of Museum Island, which sits right in the middle of the Spree.
 The 19th-century Prussian king Friedrich Wilhelm IV imagined the island as a place of art and learning, and began constructing what would eventually become five separate museums.
 But WWII bombs and communist-era neglect left the buildings and their collections in shambles.
 Now, each of these world-class galleries (proud home to the Greek Pergamon Altar and the exquisite Queen Nefertiti bust) is being renovated in turn.
 When the dust finally settles, a grand visitors center will link the museums.

 Old spaces are being reimagined for cultural purposes throughout the city.
-The Humboldt-Forum, a huge public venue, is rising where a Hohenzollern palace once stood.
+The Humboldt-Forum Berliner Schloss, a huge public venue, is rising where a Hohenzollern palace once stood.
 Shops, galleries, and concert halls will operate behind a facade built in precise imitation of the Baroque original.
 The Prussian home of the German History Museum (a former arsenal) has a strikingly modern all-glass annex.
 The stately old red-brick Imperial Post Office now hosts an innovative avant-garde photography gallery.

 A fitting symbol for the new Berlin is its rebuilt Reichstag — this country’s historic parliament building and the symbolic heart of German democracy.
 When inaugurated in the 1890s, the emperor dismissed the parliament building as a “house for chatting.”
 At the end of World War I, the German Republic was proclaimed from here.
 Then, in 1933, a mysterious fire gutted the building.
 It stood mostly empty through the Cold War.

-Now, with the parliament back in Berlin, the Reichstag welcomes the public (those who've made advance reservations).
+Now, with the parliament back in Berlin, the Reichstag welcomes the public (or at least those who’ve made advance reservations).
 It is a great example of contemporary architecture that is both dramatic and meaningful within its environment.
 The building combines old and new, as does the reunited Berlin.
 While the original cupola that capped the building was stone and steel, the present one is glass.
 A walkway inside winds all the way to the top, and tourists like the view out.
-But for Germans, it's the view in that matters — keeping a close eye on their government at work.
+But for Germans, it’s the view in that matters — keeping a close eye on their government at work.

 Berlin can sometimes feel more imposing than charming.
 Along with huge museums and towering architecture, its sprawling apartment complexes are immense, with courtyard after courtyard retreating in from the street front.
 Traditionally, the poorer you were, the deeper into the complex you lived.